The current simplex start vector. If you set

 Note also that you'll get much better performance if you warm start

-your linear program from a simplex basis (using
+your linear program using a simplex basis (using

 attribute should only be used in situations where you don't have a